UniversityRadioYork/ceedox-2/docs/index.md

 Welcome to **Ceedox 2**, the URY internal documentation wiki for technical teams.

 This is _not_ to be confused with [Team Wiki](http://ury.org.uk/wiki/), which is the general-purpose open-access wiki for use throughout URY.

-Ceedox can contain sensitive information Team Wiki does not.
+!!!
+Note
+    Do not put any sensitive information on Ceedox, as it is publicly available.
+    Passwords should be on Vault, anything else sensitive should be either on Netbox or the team Google Drive.

 ### Misc Pages